CantaraJS/cantara/docs/docs/environment_variables.md

 ## Optional Environment Variables

 By default cantara replaces all environment variables, specified in the `cantara.config.js`, with there value on build time.
-While this is a desierable behavior for frontend code, in nodejs applications running on a server I my want to read environment varialbes on runtime direclty form the server environment.
+While this is a desierable behavior for frontend code, in nodejs applications running on a server, it may be expected to read environment varialbes on runtime direclty form the server environment.

 To aceive this it is possible to mark environment varialbes as optional: